-- green part of the 2 green onion (scallion)
+- the green part of the 2 green onion (scallion)

 - Fork one whole cooked spaghetti squash into “noodles” and set aside.
 (See this post for “How to Make Spaghetti Squash”)

 - Thin slice Chicken thighs or breast into strips.
-In a bowl, marinate the chicken, a generous amount of salt, coconut aminos, ½ tsp ground ginger.
+In a bowl, marinate the chicken, salt *, coconut aminos, ½ tsp ground ginger.

 - While the chicken marinates, make the Pad Thai sauce.
 In a small bowl, whisk together all the ingredients.

 - Heat 1 -2 tbsp oil in a non-stick skillet, add chicken.
 Stir occasionally until cooked through – (For thinly cut chicken, this takes approx. 5 minutes).
 Remove chicken from the pan.
 Set aside.

 - In a bowl, whisk 2 eggs.
 Heat 1 tbsp oil in the same pan (if there is no chicken piece sticking to the pan), once the oil simmers, add the egg mixture.
 Give it a quick stir and remove from the pan (while it is still runny on top).
 Set aside.

 - Heat 1 – 2 tbsp oil and let it simmer.
 Medium heat, add the white part of chopped green onion to sauté until slightly brown (~ 30 sec – 1 min).
 Add carrots, red pepper, ginger, and garlic.
 Cook for another minute.

 - Add chicken and egg back to the skillet*.
 Use a spatula to break up the eggs into small pieces.
 Add the Pad Thai sauce and cook for about 30 seconds.
 Stir to combine all the ingredients.

 - Remove from the heat.
-Add prepared spaghetti squash in the pan and gently mix together. **
+Add prepared spaghetti squash to the pan and gently mix together. **